kuokuo123/otter-launcher/README.md

 5. It's recommended to setup a dedicated desktop app launcher as a module, like [fsel](https://github.com/Mjoyufull/fsel) (rust and very fast) or [sway-launcher-desktop](https://github.com/Biont/sway-launcher-desktop) (bash speed).
 The default config is just a simple script finding into regular directories and flatpak.
 If your apps are from different sources, it won't show.

 6. If you want to change the window size of the external editor, call a wrapper script at general.external_editor.
-Examples of such a wrapper is in the [contrib](https://github.com/kuokuo123/otter-launcher/tree/main/contrib) folder.
+Examples of such a wrapper are in the [contrib](https://github.com/kuokuo123/otter-launcher/tree/main/contrib) folder.

-# Styling
+## Styling

-## Two Liner in Hint Mode
+### Two Liner in Hint Mode

 <div align="center">